10 Things to Do in Dubai in June

 Hatta Lake| ©Sergei Gussev

-Bike tours, kayaking, canoeing and much more
+Bike routes, kayaking, canoeing, and much more

 Book a Flyboard session in Dubai

-9. Visit the Deira waterfront market
+9. Visit the Deira Coastal Market

-Fresh Fish for Sale at the Coastal Market| ©Devin Hunter
+Fresh fish for sale at the coastal market| ©Devin Hunter

-Fresh Fish for Sale at the Coastal Market| ©Devin Hunter
+Fresh fish for sale at the coastal market| ©Devin Hunter

 Temperatures in Dubai in June

-External view of the Dubai Frame| ©Ashwin Kumar
+Exterior view of the Dubai Frame| ©Ashwin Kumar

-External view of the Dubai Frame| ©Ashwin Kumar
+Exterior view of the Dubai Frame| ©Ashwin Kumar

 Book a night bus tour of Dubai